peterjast/plan-hub/README.md

 # Plan Hub
 Do you have a child that has trouble staying on task?
 Maybe they just need a little incentive boost and a little bit of structure.
-Plan Hub makes completing tasks and chores fun and rewarding."
+Plan Hub makes completing tasks and chores fun and rewarding.
+Parents can use our tool to set up a list of tasks to be completed by their child, add rewards to incentivize productivity, and monitor the completion of these tasks.
+Using the kids corner, kids can update their to do list as they complete tasks and can select a reward when they complete their list.

 ## Tools:
 * Javascript